 The area’s major lure is outdoor recreation.
 Tourists come here all year round to explore the nearby streams and fishing lakes of Montana, trek the trails, go boating, see some birds or other animals, and, in the winter, perhaps go backcountry skiing in the hilly terrain.

-Visit the adjacent Swan River Wildlife Refuge if you want an exceptional bird-watching experience.
+Visit the adjacent Swan River Wildlife Refuge for an exceptional bird-watching experience.
 You may spot several birds, including cranes, osprey, bald eagles, and ducks, to mention just a few.

 Furthermore, the Swan Mountain Range’s snow-covered, sturdy-looking peak and a large portion of the Flathead National Forest surround the lake.
 The lake is around a mile wide and 8 miles long, making it a perfect spot for water-based activities, and it also has the added benefit of a campground.